AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 One of the ways to answer such a question is with the method of geometric flows, we will start with a shape which will likely not be optimal, and then we will morph it over time to make it optimal.

+The Thesis will be split into 3 Chapters, \
+This first chapter will establish all standard theory of Geometric Analysis used in the results of this Thesis. \
+The second chapter will discuss the method of geometric flows to solve the Isoperimetric problem, as well as the geometric setting introduced by Li and Pan in @jiayuIsoperimetricProblemRiemannian2023. \
+The third chapter introduces a more general setting and extends the results to that setting too, first by computing the evolution equations for various geometric quantities and then by proving existence of the flow.

+This will all lead to the proof of the following theorem.
+#theorem[
+  Let $N$ be an ambient manifold admitting a conformal vector field $X$ and a foliation $cal(F)$, such that both are compatible (see @head-setting) and satisfy @assum-required.
+Then the leaves $S_alpha$ of the foliation $cal(F)$ are the Isoperimetric profile of the class of all hypersurfaces satisfying $ip(X,nu) > 0$. // TODO: FINISH THEOREM
+]<thrm-conclusion>

 == Concepts and Notation
 This document assumes general knowledge of differential and Riemannian geometry, see @leeIntroductionSmoothManifolds2012 and @leeIntroductionRiemannianManifolds2018 for great introductions, respectively.